- Start the trip with a hike in Bodø followed by a ferry to Svolvær

 You can join a whale watching tour, as this is one of the area's biggest draws since your chances of spotting whales are very high due to the fact that the area is rich in whale nutrition.
 Whale watching is a year-round activity, but in summer months, you'll likely get a glimpse of the mighty sperm whales.

 For hiking, the tallest peaks in Vesterålen reach more than 4,000 feet above sea level.
 Bring your hiking gear and follow the designated trails along mountains and meadows.
-For instance, Dronningruta (The Queen’s Route) is a marked trail about 10 miles long, and it creates a nice loop along the shoreline and over the mountain between the old fishing villages of Nyksund and Stø.
+For instance, Dronningruta (the Queen’s Route) is a marked trail about 10 miles long, and it creates a nice loop along the shoreline and over the mountain between the old fishing villages of Nyksund and Stø.

-Day 5: Explore the Lofoten Islands
+Day 5: Drive to Reine - Explore the Lofoten Islands

-Today you'll drive to the nearby Lofoten Islands, a place of staggering beauty.
+Today you'll drive to Reine in the nearby Lofoten Islands, a place of staggering beauty.
 This archipelago is close by, yet offers a different landscape of jagged mountain peaks, white sandy beaches, and picturesque villages with brightly colored rorbuer cottages, which have housed fishermen and traders for centuries.
 To get here, take a car ferry south from Melbu to Fiskebøl that connects Vesterålen to Lofoten.
 Bridges connect most of the islands, so you can get around easily.

-Day 6: Svolvær - Hurtigruten
+Day 6: Drive to Svolvær - Board the Hurtigruten

-Enjoy breakfast at your hotel in Reine and take the rest of the day driving around the islands stopping for lunch, photo opportunities, and short hikes.
+Today, enjoy breakfast at your hotel in Reine and take the rest of the day driving around the islands stopping for lunch, photo opportunities, and short hikes.
 You can also follow the National Tourist Route.

-Day 7: Hurtigruten - Explore Tromsø
+Day 7: Hurtigruten - Arrive in Tromsø

 Often called, 'Paris of the North', Tromsø has a notable restaurant and cocktail bar scene, so take advantage of your last night in Norway!
 A sample of options includes Fiskekompaniet for seafood, Presis Tapas for Spanish food, and Bardus Bistro for the locally harvested Arctic seaweed cocktail.